Registration Instructions Blocks 5-8

 Designing Your Program for Blocks Five through Eight:

 - The Catalogue gives the requirements for all degrees (B.A., B.Mus, and B.S.S.).
 If a course will satisfy, wholly or in part, the Fine Arts, Humanities, Mathematics, Science, or Social Science requirement for the B.A., this fact is indicated in parentheses near the end of the course description.
 Courses not so marked do not fulfill these requirements.

 - Writing course requirement: First-year and transfer students who have not yet satisfied the B.A.
 Writing Requirement should take either ENG 111 or another writing course this year.
-ENG 111 (offered in Blocks 5 and 6), PHY 5-125, and GEO 5-122 are designated as writing courses this year.
+ENG 111 (offered in Blocks 5 and 6), CSC 5-155, MUS 5-263, PHY 5-125, EDU 6-240, and GEO 6-122 are designated as writing courses this year.
 Please note that even though the topics vary from section to section, you are not permitted to take more than one term of ENG 111; nor may you bid on a writing-designated course if you have completed one.

-- The Foreign Language requirement is satisfied by: Credit for one of the following: (1) Arabic, French, German, Greek, Japanese, Latin, Russian, or Spanish 103; (2) one course above 103 in the target language if students test above 103 through an examination administered online prior to New Student Orientation; international students whose native language is other than English satisfy this requirement through completion of or exemption from the English as a Second Language program.
+- The Foreign Language requirement is satisfied by: passing a proficiency test at the 205 level; receiving credit for Arabic, French, German, Greek, Japanese, Latin, Russian, or Spanish 205 or a higher numbered course in the language (except those taught in English); or receiving a Foreign Language Placement recommendation into a 300 level course prior to NSO.
+International students whose native language is other than English satisfy this requirement through completion of or exemption form the English as a Second Language program.

 - The Mathematics requirement is satisfied only by MAT 110, MAT 120, MAT 121, STA 201 (Statistical Methods), or CSC 151 (Discrete Mathematics for Computer Science).